viniciusgerevini/clyde-js/README.md

 - [x] make line and column position more accurate
 - [x] implement snapshot tests with examples
 - [x] instantiate parser / lexer before each test.
 Currently there is state inside the lexer
-- [ ] move line, anchor, etc ids to grammar, instead of grouping on lexer

 ### Docs